Can you visit the incredible cities of Alcobaca, Batalha, and Tomar in one day? Yes! We show you how to do it as a day trip from Lisbon Portugal

-During 17th and 18th centuries, the original Gothic facade was altered such that only the doorway and rose window were part of the original concept.
+During the 17th and 18th centuries, the original Gothic facade was altered such that only the doorway and rose window were part of the original concept.
 Additionally, at this time, wings were added.
-Today it holds a UNESCO World Heritage Site designation and is Portugal’s largest gothic church.
+Today it holds a UNESCO World Heritage Site designation and is Portugal’s largest Gothic church.

 There was no entrance fee for entering the Alcobaca church when we visited.
-As we merged with the crowds entering the church through the massive archway, the first thing I noticed were the very large pillars that lined the nave.
+As we merged with the crowds entering the church through the massive archway, the first thing I noticed was the very large pillars that lined the nave.
 At 106 m in length and 23 m in width, it is almost impossible to comprehend it’s size without actually walking it.

 The tombs were every bit as intricately carved as I had read.
 I could clearly discern the Last Judgement scene at the foot of Ines’ tomb and the Wheel of Fortune at the head of Dom Pedro’s tomb.

-We finally bid adieu to Dom Pedro and Ines and wandered to the massive kitchen in the Monastery.
-It’s hard to imagine the need for such a large kitchen.
-But at its peak, there were almost 1000 monks in the Monastery.
+After paying our respects to Dom Pedro and Ines we wandered to the massive kitchen in the Alcobaca Monastery.
+It’s hard to imagine the need for such a large kitchen, but at its peak, there were almost 1000 monks in the Monastery!
 No wonder there were seven dormitories and a library on site.
 Adjacent to the kitchen is the refectory where the monks of Alcobaca sat in quiet reverence while they ate their meals.

 Cloister of Silence (Claustro do Silencio)

 Next, we headed to the Cloister of Silence.
-The two story cloister was every bit as beautiful in person as I had previously seen in pictures.
+The two-story cloister was every bit as beautiful in person as I had previously seen in pictures.
 We walked among the orange trees in the lower level to get a 360° view of the intricate design.
 From the lower level of the Cloister of Silence, we made our way to the upper level which offers incredible views of the Alcobaca Monastery cloister garden.
 The Manueline style really stood out as it is quite different from the rest of the Monastery.

 The exterior of Batalha Monastery makes it pretty obvious as to why the church took two centuries to be completed.
-The limestone building, now in an ochre hue due to time, has pinnacles, parapets, and flying buttresses.
+The limestone building, now in an ochre hue due to the stains of time, has pinnacles, parapets, and flying buttresses.
 I could have stared at the intricately carved windows and doorway for hours.

 Interior of Batalha Monastery

-Surprisingly at first glance, the Monastery of Batalha looked very similar to the Monastery of Alcobaca.
-Both have vast but narrow naves and rather plain interiors dominated by several large columns.
-We did arrive in the afternoon though just as the sun was shining through the beautiful stained glass windows.
-The bright colors of the Batalha Monastery glass gave the church a very warm glow we did not see in Alcobaca.
+At first glance, the Monastery of Batalha looked very similar to the Monastery of Alcobaca.
+Both have vast but narrow naves and rather plain interiors dominated by massive Gothic pillars.
+And because we arrived in the late afternoon, the sun was perfectly shining through the rich stained glass windows.
+The bright colors of the Batalha Monastery glass gave the church a warm glow we did not see in Alcobaca.

 Capelas Imperfeitas (Unfinished Chapels)

-One of the most incredible parts of the Batalha Monastery is the open-air unfinished Chapels in the eastern end of the Abbey was the last spot we visited in the Monastery of Batalha.
-To reach the octagonal mausoleum, you must actually exit the Abbey.
+One of the most incredible parts of the Batalha Monastery is the open-air unfinished Chapels in the eastern end of the Abbey.
+The Unfinished Chapel was our last stop within the Monastery of Batalha.
+To reach this octagonal mausoleum we actually had to exit the Abbey.
 As with other aspects of this site, it is the Manueline additions, this time by Mateus Fernandes, that truly makes the site extravagant.

 We started our tour of Tomars Convent of Christ at the Charola.
-The 16-sided Templar church is sometimes called the Rotunda.
+The 16-sided Knights Templar church is sometimes called the Rotunda.
 Inside was an octagonal altar similar in design to the Holy Sepulchre altar in Jerusalem.
 Legend has it that the church was circular in design to enable the Knights to attend church while still on horseback.
 Whatever the reason, it remains one of the most striking altars I have ever seen.
 It was very ornate with paintings, frescoes, and gilded accents.

 Connected to the Charola by an archway is the Manueline Church of the Convent of Christ in Portugal.
 The Manueline church has two levels.
 And while the outside walls of the convent of Tomar are bleak and rugged, the Manueline Church is beautiful and ornate.
 A striking feature is the ornate ribbed vaulting on the ceiling in the upper choir.
-However, the most popular feature of the church is an ornate window found on the exterior better known as The Manueline window.
+However, the most popular feature of the church is a detailed window found on the exterior better known as The Manueline window.

-At the end of our self-guided tour of Alcobaca, Batalha, and Tomar, we visited the Templar Castle.
+At the end of our self-guided tour of Alcobaca, Batalha, and Tomar, we visited the Knights Templar Castle in Portugal.
 Built in 1160, the former royal quarters now lay in ruins.
-But, the castle Keep is still very much intact.
+But, the castle keep is still very much intact.

 Tips for Visiting the Monasteries of Alcobaca, Batalha and Tomar